nroehling/gfn-anti-afk-mac-os/README.md

 # GeForce NOW Anti-AFK (Shell Script)

 A simple shell script that sends an **F13** keypress every 5 minutes to **NVIDIA GeForce NOW** if the application is running.
 The script continuously checks if GeForce NOW is active and triggers the F13 key press accordingly.
 It uses AppleScript for that and changes the focus of windows.
+It remembers the last active application and switches back to that, after sending the keystroke.

 Enjoy getting your coffee and not disconnecting from Nvidia GeForceNow!